The average pay for a Building Maintenance Engineer is £11.50 per hour.

-The average pay for a Building Maintenance Engineer is £23,489 per year.
-Most people in this job have more than five years' experience in related jobs.
+The average pay for a Building Maintenance Engineer is £29,132 per year.

 |Total Pay (|